dialog-semiconductor/py_ble_manager/README.md

 2. Open the `py_ble_manager` repository directory in VS Code.

 3. Setup a virtual environment by calling: `$ python -m venv ./venv` from the VS Code terminal.

+    > **_NOTE:_**
-Note this library has been tested with Python v3.10.5.
+      This library has been tested with Python v3.10.5.
 To create a virtual environment that uses Python 3.10.5, you must already have Python 3.10.5 downloaded on your computer.
 To use the above command to create a Python 3.10.5 environment, Python 3.10.5 must be configured in your PATH.
 You can download it from the [python website](https://www.python.org/downloads/release/python-3105/).

 4. Activate the virtual environment.
 Hold CTRL+shift+P to open the command palette.
 Select `Python: Select Interpreter`.
 Select the interpreter in the virtual environment you just created (labeled venv).
 Open a new terminal in VS Code and the virtual environment will be activated.